mapbox/watchbot-progress/README.md

 ### Using the CLI command

-A CLI command is available to report progress to Watchbot, and is accessible by default on Watchbot stacks.
+A CLI command is available to report progress to Watchbot, and is accessible by default on reduce-enabled Watchbot stacks.

 ```
 $ watchbot-progress --help